 (RE: Student and Volunteer Policy, CCEYA (2014) O. Reg.
 137/15 s 11.1)

-You will feel the love and see the learning inside our centre, and that is no coincidence, who we hire and how we continue to grow as educators (includes all of our staff), are fundamental components in offering you quality care.
+You will feel the love and see the learning inside our centre, and that is no coincidence, who we hire and how we continue to grow as educators, are fundamental components in offering you quality care.